sharronesofer/visual_dm/docs/CombatSystem_API.md

 # Combat System API Documentation

 ## Overview
-The Combat System provides a modular, extensible framework for handling all combat-related logic in Visual_DM.
+The Combat System provides a modular, extensible framework for handling all combat-related logic in Dreamforge.
 It is designed for integration with the Action System, supports multiplayer/networked scenarios, and is built for performance and maintainability.

 ## Architecture
 - **CombatStateManager**: Singleton managing global combat state, transitions, rollback, and conflict resolution.